ahandsel/articles/kintone-customize-uploader_error_CB_NO02.md

 # KintoneRestAPIError: [403] [CB_NO02] No privilege to proceed.
-Error when using kintone-customize-uploader CLI tool
+Error when using the kintone-customize-uploader CLI tool

 This is an error related to account permissions and kintone-customize-uploader

-If you encounter the `KintoneRestAPIError: [403] [CB_NO02] No privilege to proceed.` it is most likely has to do with the account being used to execute the `kintone-customize-uploader` cli tool.
+If you encounter the `KintoneRestAPIError: [403] [CB_NO02] No privilege to proceed.`, it most likely concerns the account used to execute the `kintone-customize-uploader` cli tool.

 ## Full Error Message